itiger-cluster/itiger-cluster.github.io/_posts/2025-08-16-llama-chatbot.md

     history.append({"role": "assistant", "content": reply})
 ```

-Run it interactively on a GPU node:
+2. Run it interactively on a GPU node:

 ```
 srun --gres=gpu:1 --cpus-per-task=4 --mem=32G --time=2:00:00 --partition=bigTiger \
      python /project/your_username/tutorial/llama-chatbot/llama_chat.py
 ```

-Example Conversations:
+3. Start Conversations:

-Once the chatbot starts, you can interact in the terminal:
+Once the chatbot starts, you can interact in the terminal, for example:

 ```
 💬 LLaMA Lab Assistant — type 'exit' to quit